jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Hugh takes a seat.
 "This isn't a free State.
 He is a slave.
 What do you think happens when slaves read?
 Don't you think they'll start thinking?"
 Sophia's eyes went wide.
 Hugh continued, "It's against the rules to teach a slave to read... now teach the boy."

-As Frederick heard the hallway door open, he straightens up and grips his newspaper.
+As Frederick hears the hallway door open, he straightens up and grips his newspaper.

 Sophia says, "Turn around."